asadmanzoor93/time-tracker/README.md

 ### Modules Relation Description
 - A User can be part of a team
-- Time can be logged for user on same day
+- Login/Logout Time can be logged for user on any date
-- Logout time must be greater than Login time
+- Logout time must be greater than Login time i-e this is handled by extending the validator

 ##### Happy Exploring !! :)